Agriculture and Climate Change

 Education

-Our pedagogy is characterized by creating a space for students of all ages to be the drivers and navigators of their own training, in a collective setting where studying together and individually goes hand in hand.
-Exploring the reality of life and using what is learned to influence that reality are essential recognizable elements – from preschool to teacher diploma level, in academic studies integrated with sustainable life skills.
+Our pedagogy is centred around creating a space for students of all ages to be the drivers and navigators of their own training, in a collective setting where studying together and individually goes hand in hand.

 View projects